Russian incursion into Ukraine would ‘violate freedom and sovereignty’ – Wallace

 The new US intelligence was unveiled after little progress was made in talks between the Kremlin and Washington and its Western allies aimed at heading off the escalating crisis.

+Foreign Secretary Liz Truss, appearing to back up the US intelligence, accused Russia of “waging a disinformation campaign intended to destabilise and justify an invasion” of Ukraine, and called on President Vladimir Putin to “de-escalate” the military presence.

-Amid the stand-off, Cabinet minister Mr Wallace met Nordic partners this week, including Finland which shares a border with Russia.
+Amid the stand-off, Ms Truss’ colleague Defence Secretary Mr Wallace met Nordic partners this week, including Finland which shares a border with Russia.

 The Ministry of Defence (MoD) said he met with ministers in Sweden, Finland and Norway to discuss Russia’s continued aggression and military build-up on Ukraine’s border, with some 100,000 troops amassed at the divide.